feliciachian/macappsiuse/README.md

-# macappsiuse
+# The apps I use on my Macbook
-The Mac apps I use already
+The Mac apps I use everyday